slack-samples/deno-announcement-bot/README.md

 Submitting the form will post the message and other details to the draft channel you provided.

+:lightbulb: Please note that interactive elements (such as buttons, dropdowns) etc. are not supported.

 Use the overflow menu found in the draft message to edit the announcement text.
 Once ready, click the **Send Announcement** button to post the announcement in